HowardChenRV/LLM-Eval/examples/base_eval/README.md

 |  2 |         18.95 |         18.92 |
 |  3 |         18.95 |         26.82 |

-待解决问题：
+Pending Issues:

-- 1. 如果存在坏节点，暂时无法处理。
+- 1. If bad nodes exist, they cannot be handled temporarily.

-- 2. 语法目前只在NVIDIA上跑通，已知METAX卡暂时不支持相关接口。
+- 2. Syntax currently only works on NVIDIA, and METAX cards are known to not support related interfaces.

-## 常见问题
+## Common Issues

-- 1. timeout机制不生效：基础测试可能由于系统问题或者用例引入死锁导致hang住，理论上需要引入timeout机制，但是当前设计的`sys_eval/utils/timer.py`在少数情况下无法起作用，尚未排查原因。
+- 1. Timeout mechanism not effective: Basic tests may hang due to system issues or deadlocks introduced by test cases.
+Theoretically, a timeout mechanism is needed, but the current design of `sys_eval/utils/timer.py` does not work in some cases, and the cause has not been investigated yet.